platformsh/platformsh-docs/src/development/troubleshoot.md

 First, make sure your custom cron jobs execution times are low and that they are running properly.
 Second, investigate your application cron jobs, as they can invoke other services in unexpected ways, which may increase execution time.

 **note**
-Drupal `drush core-cron` run installed module’s cron task.
+Drupal `drush core-cron` run installed module's cron task.
 Those can be, for example; evicting invalid cache, updating database records, regenerating assets.
 Be sure to constantly benchmark the `drush core-cron` command in all your environments, as it is a common source of performance issues.

 Related documentation: [Cron and scheduled tasks](https://docs.platform.sh/configuration/app/cron.html#cron-jobs)